 My name is Sarah (Sarah-Louise, actually, but you can only call me that if you are one of my grandparents), and I am 28.
 I am married, and have been for 5 wonderful years, to my best friend in the world.
 He is American, which has apparently resulted in my sounding Irish, due to the strange, sub-conscious adoption of a half-American accent.
 We live in a little village in Norfolk, with our fat, adorable cat-child, Richard Parker.

 I just received my MPhil, for which I wrote a ginormous (66,000 words) research paper on the Women’s Auxiliary Air Force (which is why the WAAF get mentioned a lot in these blog posts).
 I am now working on my PhD, which focuses on the Women’s Royal Naval Service in the Second World War.
 My fields of interest (and hopefully future specialisation) are women’s military history and intelligence history, and I am a member of the Royal Air Force Historical Society and the Royal Aeronautical Society.

-I am blessed to have married a man who supports my research, and more importantly, my super-hero/Star Trek obsession.
-In fact, I’m just blessed.
-Thanks be to the God I cannot live without – especially for the lessons I have learned about right and wrong, and about unconditional love.
+I am blessed to have married a man who supports my research, and perhaps more importantly, my super-hero/Star Trek obsession.
+He really, really is the best.

 Live long, and prosper.